 Year 12 begins with an introduction to core business concepts and will allow students to develop a broad understanding of how businesses work before they consider the decision-making tools that help a business to grow.
+Students will learn this through examining the four main activities of business which include marketing, human resources, finance and operations.

 In Year 13, students develop an understanding of current global issues that impact on business, preparing them for their next steps in today's global world.
+This will build on learning from year 12, linking concepts such as marketing and finance to growing businesses and globalisation.